JAPANESE CHINESE

 We have been donating food to food banks since 2009.
 However, due to the shipment costs and lack of sufficient frozen storage facilities at food banks, we had not made progress on the donation of frozen foods, which make up a large portion of our food loss.
 As we considered how to overcome this problem, we formed a partnership between Food Bank Kanagawa and logistics companies that store our products .
 This enabled us to establish a scheme by which Food Bank Kanagawa receives our frozen products directly from the warehouse in periodic donations.
 As a result, donations of frozen products in addition to non-frozen products have increased dramatically, bringing the total amount of FY2022 donations to 16.87 tons.

 In FY 2023, the target products were expanded to include commercial use, and donations of products with damaged packaging were also made in coordination with Food Bank Kanagawa.
-As a result, the amount of donations in FY2023 more than doubled from the previous year to 37.24 tons.
-We will continue to regularly donate frozen foods, and will also work to drastically reduce food loss.

 Regular Donation Scheme Flow